Civil Law Partnership (BGB-Gesellschaft)

 Capital

-The assets are assigned to the GbR with legal capacity as the legal entity.
-The assets dedicated to the common purpose, as well as the assets acquired upon fulfillment of the purpose, do not belong to the partners jointly but to the company itself.
-Therefore only the company itself can dispose of the company assets via the partners who are authorized to represent it.
+The assets are allocated to the GbR with legal capacity as the legal entity.
+The assets dedicated to the common purpose, as well as the assets acquired in the fulfilment of the purpose, therefore do not belong to the partners jointly (jointly and severally), but to the company itself.
+Only the company itself can therefore dispose of the company assets via the partners authorised to represent it.

 Constitution, executive organs

-The GbR has no legal personality.
-It is thus not the bearer of any rights and duties itself.
-Instead, the rights and duties affect the individual partners personally.
-The partners attend to the management jointly.
+Unlike a GmbH or AG, for example, a GbR has no legal personality.
+It is therefore not itself the bearer of rights and obligations.
+Instead, the individual partners are personally responsible for the rights and obligations.
 However, according to the latest case law of the BGH, legal personality is partially assumed.
-According to the BGH, this should be the case if the GbR has become active externally.
+According to the BGH, this should be the case if the GbR has become externally active in business.

-Such an external company is equivalent to the other company forms under German law, it can be the legal owner itself and can be sued.
+In this respect, such an external company is therefore equivalent to other forms of company under German law, i.e. it can be the legal owner itself and can be sued.

 The GbR is formed by a partnership agreement between at least two partners.
 Partners can be natural persons and legal entities, including foreign ones.
 Commercial partnerships may also participate as partners.

-A change of partners is only possible with the consent of all partners, unless the contract says something different.
+A change of partners is only possible with the consent of all partners, unless otherwise stipulated in the contract.

-The death or termination of a partner's membership only leads to their departure and not to the dissolution of the company
+The death or termination of a partner's membership only leads to the partner's departure and not to the dissolution of the company.

-Like all freelance workers in Germany, the members of a GbR are normally not liable to social insurance (pension, health, social care and unemployment insurance).
-Voluntary further insurance in statutory health insurance schemes is possible for former salaried employees.
-In addition, there is the possibility of applying for compulsory or voluntary insurance in the statutory pension insurance scheme.
-In some branches, an entrepreneur is also subject to insurance in statutory accident insurance (employers’ accident insurance scheme) if he does not have any employees.
+Partners are not normally subject to social security contributions (pension insurance, health insurance, social long-term care insurance and unemployment insurance).
+Voluntary continued insurance in the statutory health insurance scheme is possible for former employees.
+It is also possible to apply for compulsory or voluntary insurance in the statutory pension insurance scheme.
+In some sectors, entrepreneurs are also required to take out statutory accident insurance (employers' liability insurance associations) if they do not have any employees.

-However, an individual agreement between the individual shareholder or the company and a specific creditor of the company itself is possible.
-In case of doubt, it must be assumed that such an agreement is not permitted within the framework of general terms and conditions.
+However, an individual agreement between the individual shareholder or the company and a specific company creditor is possible.
+In case of doubt, it must be assumed that such an agreement is not permissible within the framework of general terms and conditions.

-§ 728b BGB limits the subsequent liability of shareholders who have already left the company.
-They are only liable for the company's liabilities incurred prior to their departure if they fall due within five years of their departure and the claim has been legally established, for example
+Paragraph 728b BGB limits the subsequent liability of shareholders who have already left the company.
+They are only liable for the company's liabilities established prior to their departure if they fall due within five years of their departure and the claim has been legally established, for example.

 Registered office of the company